Oklahoma needs teachers!

 OC's academy offers the two courses every candidate needs in streamlined, affordable online classes.

 OC's academy offers a simplified enrollment process.
-A six question Google form gets you started.
+A short form gets you started.

 Two courses, Classroom Management and Educational Pedagogy, cost $2,000 for both.

-Each course is seven weeks, both courses are completed in 14 weeks.
+Each course is four weeks, both courses are completed in eight weeks.

 Students who have enrolled in these adult classes come from a variety of backgrounds.
 Some are women who have put their career on hold to raise children, others are business people who are interested in investing in Oklahoma's youth.
 Many are focusing on secondary education with a focus on math, science and history.